suborbital/docs/website/docs/hosted-quickstart.md

 ## Create an environment

 We can set up multiple separate environments for each of our organizations.
-These could be used for separating production/development/staging environments,or to create different applications for distinct use cases.
+These could be used for separating production/development/staging environments or to create different applications for distinct use cases.

 Let's set up our first environment for development!
 We'll give it: